b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Remember:** Practice makes perfect!
 Use these mnemonics as springboards to experiment and explore the fascinating world of Bash and Zsh bit manipulation.
 With a bit of practice, you'll be bending bits and twisting gates like a seasoned pro!

 So, there you have it, a mnemonic menagerie to tame the wild beasts of logic and bits.
 May your Bashing and Zshing adventures be filled with clarity and confidence!

+None of these three mnemonic devices may be right for you.
+Indeed, you may even find them abrasive and jarring.
+It is to be remembered, that memorising new things is challenging, but also rewarding.
+The purpose of these three mnemonic schemes, have been included with purpose.
+They are to inform you how to craft and forge your own.
+They are but templates.

 **Analogue computational devices and artefacts**